bitcoindevkit/bitcoindevkit.org/content/descriptors_in_the_wild.md

 Here is where the [Output Descriptors] come into play.
 They describe:

 * the sequence of public keys each extended key (xpub) will produce
 * the sequence in which the new public keys of various parties will enter into the script
-* the type of script the wallet will prepare with that group keys and so the of address the group of keys will produce.
+* the type of script the wallet will prepare with that group keys and so the type of address the group of keys will produce.

-By sharing the same Descriptor, every compliant wallet will derive deterministically the same serie of multisig addresses.
+**By sharing the same Descriptor, every compliant wallet will derive deterministically the same serie of multisig addresses**.

 Immagine Alice using Bitcoin Core (from now on ["Core"][Bitcoin Core]) as a Wallet and Bob using a "Last generation" wallet, Bitcoin Development Kit (from now on ["BDK"][BDK]), which uses descriptors and miniscript natively.

-Each of these software wallet should be able to:
+Each of these two software wallet should be able to:

-* Create a new address whose transactions are seen by both software as part of the wallet "in common" and which can be given to receive the funds which will be spent only with the consent of both parties
+* Create a new address which is seen as belonging to the multi signature wallet in both software
-* Express the consent of each party by partially sign the transaction in a way the other wallet can understand and complete it with their own signature.
+* Express the consent of each party by partially sign the transaction in a way the other wallet can understand and complete it with its own signature.

-The infrastructure of multiple Extended keys combined toghether to produce multiple multisignature wallet is often referred as *[Hyerarchical Deterministic][HDWallet] multi signature wallet or HDM*.
+The infrastructure of multiple Extended keys combined toghether to produce multiple multisignature addresses is often referred as *[Hyerarchical Deterministic][HDWallet] multi signature wallet or HDM*.

-In this post all the necessary steps to create the HDM usable both in Core and in BDK are illustrated to serve as a guide and as an example to build your own and to play with it (in testnet).
+What follows are the steps to  steps to create the HDM usable both in Core and in BDK.

 *Note: In Core, [Descriptor wallets] are still experimental and in general, both wallets should be tested for descriptor capabilities only in testnet.*

 ## Our playground

 We will build a 2of2 key set up that will be used cooperatively by Bitcoin Core and Bitcoin Development Kit.
 The steps Alice and Bob will do are:

-1. create the seed and the derived Extended Master Public and send it to the other party
+1. creation of the seed and the derived Extended Master Public and send it to the other party
 2. Create the multi signature descriptor for each wallet
 3. Use each other's software to receive testnet coins from a faucet
 4. return part of the coins to the faucet signing the transaction with both wallets.

 We need:
 * [Bitcoin Dev Kit][BDK]